 Pride of Place: Sheffield - Business in the Community

-Learn how Pride of Place: Sheffield is fostering local collaboration for economic growth, community pride and increased social mobility.
+Learn how Pride of Place: Sheffield is brokering cross-sector relationships to tackle the challenge of social mobility.

 Pride of Place: Sheffield